frederic-perez/AmE-dictionary/data/idioms.md

 __at the end of (one’s) tether__ Completely worn out, exasperated, or exhausted; having no more patience, endurance, or energy left. _Joshua has been throwing a tantrum all afternoon, and with all the other things I have to get done, I’m simply at the end of my tether!_
 __at the end of the day__ :two::hammer:
 __at the forefront (of something)__ _In the clinical community, we need to be at the forefront._
-__at the helm__ In charge; acting as the leader of something.
+__at the helm__ :two: In charge; acting as the leader of something.
 The phrase originated as a nautical term, meaning “in the position to steer a ship.” _Jack is at the helm, so I know they’ll get this project done on time!_
 __at the outset__ At the beginning. _This quest seemed Quixotic at the outset._ _Honestly, I never expected this play to be so successful at the outset._
 __at the ready__ :two: Available for immediate use. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
 __at times__ On occasion; sometimes. _There was an incredible amount of stress at times._